Flame of Bethlehem spreads light throughout the world – a relatively new Austrian tradition is born and shared

 light in Vienna and then pass it on from Slovakia over the border to boy scouts in Poland where it continues on to Lithuania, Belorussia, Ukraine and Russia.
 In 1995 with Austria’s entry into the EU, the light first traveled to Strasbourg, where it has been transferred ever since via the European Parliament to over 30 other European nations.

 The Light of Peace from Bethlehem tradition was started by the (Upper) Austrian Public Television Station (ORF) as part of an initiative to collect donations for charities.

 Let there Be Peace on Earth

-In 2001, because of the unstable conditions in Israel, children from Israel brought the a lantern lit from the flame to Austria and during Advent the flame was sent to NYC where it burned at Ground Zero in remembrance of 9/11.
+In 2001, because of the unstable conditions in Israel, children from Israel brought the Light of Peace to Austria and during Advent the flame was sent to NYC where it burned at Ground Zero in remembrance of 9/11.
 In 2012, again because of the conflict in the Middle East and lack of security, rather than sending a child to fetch the flame, an Arabic child transported the light to Tel Aviv where it was then flown to Austria.

-Check out the website with more English info: http://peacelight.org/ and efforts to introduce to the US.
+Check out the website with more English info: Peace Light Website and efforts to introduce the tradition to the US.

 Where to find your Light of Peace in the USA

 A very cool map shows where to get your Light of Peace in the States: Peace Light MapTexas and North Carolina – where are you guys?!
 Get gemütlich and someone driving home for the Holidays from the north, spread some light southward!